Updated July 27, 2021 | Printable Signage

-Face masks are not required when outside if six-foot social distancing can be maintained.
-Indoors, facial masking and six-foot social distancing are required at all times in all areas inside university buildings and structures.
+Face masks are not required when outside if social distancing can be maintained.
+Indoors, facial masking and social distancing are required at all times in all areas inside university buildings and structures.
 The only exceptions to this policy where masks can be removed are in personal offices when no one else is present or when eating/drinking.

-Non-vaccinated students and employees should always have face masks readily available in case someone enters their personal office space or six-foot social distancing cannot be maintained with others.
+Non-vaccinated students and employees should always have face masks readily available in case someone enters their personal office space or social distancing cannot be maintained with others.

 It is each individual’s responsibility to completely follow the facial masking and social distancing policies for fully vaccinated individuals and those who are not.
 The honor system will be used at this time and we trust that all of our employees, students, and community guests will be truthful in compliance for the safety and health of us all.
 Supervisors may inquire as to the vaccination status of their staff, but no other personal health questions may be asked.